xCDAT/xcdat/docs/index.rst

 xCDAT: Xarray Climate Data Analysis Tools
 =========================================

 xCDAT is an extension of `xarray`_ for climate data analysis on structured grids.
-It serves as a spiritual successor to the Community Data Analysis Tools (`CDAT`_) library.
+It serves as the spiritual successor to the Community Data Analysis Tools (`CDAT`_) library.

-The goal of xCDAT is to provide generalizable climate domain features and general utilities in xarray, which includes porting some core CDAT functionalities. xCDAT leverages several powerful libraries in the xarray ecosystem (e.g., `xESMF`_ and `cf_xarray`_) to deliver robust APIs.
-The xCDAT core team is aiming to provide a maintainable and extensible package that serves the needs of the climate community in the long-term.
+The goal of xCDAT is to provide generalizable climate domain features and utilities that streamline the experience of developing climate data analysis code. xCDAT's design philosophy is to reduce the complexity and number of lines required to accomplish certain tasks in xarray.
+Some xCDAT features are inspired by or ported from core CDAT functionalities, while others leverage powerful libraries in the xarray ecosystem (e.g., `xESMF`_ and `cf_xarray`_) to deliver robust APIs.

-A major design philosophy of xCDAT is streamlining the user experience while developing code to analyze climate data.
-This means reducing the complexity and number of lines required to achieve certain features with xarray.
+The xCDAT core team's mission is to provide a maintainable and extensible package that serves the needs of the climate community in the long-term.
+We are excited to be working on this project and hope to have you onboard!

 .. _xarray: https://github.com/pydata/xarray
 .. _CDAT: https://github.com/CDAT/cdat